-- 1. Students at Year 9 must choose at least one elective Learning Unit from each of the non-core VELS domains of The Arts and Design, Creativity & Technology. - The remaining two choices are "free" but students are not allowed to choose more than two (2) learning units from any 2. learning area sub-grouping in any one year (e.g. A maximum of 2 Art units in a year). - 3.
+- 1. Students at Year 9 must choose at least one elective Learning Unit from each of the non-core VELS domains of The Arts and Design, Creativity & Technology. - 2.
+The remaining two choices are "free" but students are not allowed to choose more than two (2) learning units from any learning area sub-grouping in any one year (e.g. A maximum of 2 Art units in a year). - 3.
 Year 9 students choose either to continue wih their LOTE studies OR participate in the Endeavour Program. - 4.
 Students invited into, and accepting entry into, Challenge Units still need to choose one elective Learning Unit from each of the non-core VELS domains of The Arts and Design, Creativity & Technology.
 The Challenge Units are included in their "free" choices.
+Year 9 students in the Endeavour program will be invited to apply for the specialist Outdoor Education course if they are not already doing it in their electives.